GrahamCHill/Projection/readme.md

     commercial product or service.
 - If you wish to use this project in a commercial context, please contact me for further discussion and potential custom licensing arrangements.
+- Commercial use is considered as using the project in a way that generates revenue or profit, such as selling a product or service that incorporates the project, or using the project as part of a commercial offering.
+It does not include personal or non-commercial use, such as using the project for personal projects, learning, non-profit purposes, or if you are not charging for the use of this project.
+- Small-scale commercial use, such as using the project in a personal business or side project, is generally acceptable under the LGPL license, as long as you comply with the license terms and provide proper attribution and credit to the original authors.
+- If you have any questions or concerns about the licensing or commercial use of this project, please feel free to reach out to me directly for clarification or discussion.